OpenStackOnRaPi/ostackinstall/README.md

 1. Flash the OS (Raspberry Pi OS Lite (64bit), a port of Debian 12 (Bookworm) with no desktopp environment) onto microSD card.
 We recommend using Raspberry Pi imager.
    * make sure password authentication for ssh access is enabled (the instructions given below fit this authentication method)
    * it is recommended to set the value of host name, user name and password as you will use afterwards in Kolla-Ansible playbooks.
 In the examples below, we set "ubuntu" for both the user name and password, and use the convention ost01, ost02, ... to set Raspbbery Pi host name.

+2. After switching on the RaPi, find its IP address.
+In our setup, check the ```Device list``` panel in the Linksys router GUI (access on, e.g., 192.168.1.1, login as root, pwd admin).
+SSH to the RaPi using the credentials from step 1 above.

-2. Assuming we set user name ubontu (otherwise, adapt the flollowing)
+2. Assuming your user name on the RaPi is ubuntu (otherwise, adapt the following) run

    ```$ sudo usermod -aG sudo ubuntu```